Be a Ninja in the Terminal πŸ₯·

 fi

-🌌 Starship: The Cosmic Shell Prompt
+🌌 Starship: A Sleek, Informative Shell Prompt #

 curl -fsSL https://starship.rs/install.sh | bash